Jackzmc/sourcemod-plugins/README.md

 See https://admin.jackz.me/docs/plugins#tkstopper for some more implementation information

-During any of the above three conditions, if they deal (or attempt to deal) over 75 HP in 15 seconds they will be instantly banned for a set period of time (60 minutes).
+During any of the above three conditions, if they deal (or attempt to deal) over 75 HP in 15 seconds (configurable) they will be instantly banned for a set period of time (60 minutes).
 If they are for sure a team killer, it can be extended to a permanent ban.

 * **Cvars:**
   * `l4d2_tk_forgiveness_time <#>` - The minimum amount of seconds to pass (in seconds) where a player's previous accumulated FF is forgive.
 Default is 15s